After long delay, RI lawmakers unveil $12.8 billion new state budget

 “I did not want to impose spending reductions or ask Rhode Islanders for any more of their money at this critical time,” Shekarchi said.
 “We can have all of those conversations next year — and when I say next year, I’m talking about three weeks.”

-Spending levels for state departments are being adjusted upward to cover current costs, legislative leaders said, and an additional $20 million in municipal aid is being added on top of full funding of the education formula as well as restoration of money the governor had tried to cut.
+Spending levels for state departments are being adjusted upward to cover current costs, legislative leaders said, and an additional $20 million in municipal aid is being added on top of full funding of the education formula as well as restoration of money Gov. Gina Raimondo had tried to cut.
 More money is also being earmarked for Rhode Island’s three public colleges.

 “We’re very generous,” Shekarchi said.
 “We help the cities and towns a lot.
 We help the educational institutions.”

+Municipal leaders — who have been frustrated with the governor all year for first proposing to cut their funding and then withholding some of what they expected during the period before the budget passed — were elated.

+“These state and federal funds will target resources to some of the hardest-hit communities, support essential municipal and educational programs and provide certainty to local officials and taxpayers,” Brian Daniels, executive director of the Rhode Island League of Cities and Towns, said in a statement.

 The budget also puts $400 million in proposed bond referendums on the ballot for a special election that will likely be scheduled for March 2.
-Bond questions are usually put on the November ballot, but the decision to delay passage of the budget ruled that out.
+Bond questions are usually handled on the November ballot, but the delay in passing the budget ruled that out.
 The seven proposed questions include $107 million for higher education facilities and $74 million for environmental and outdoor projects.

+Shekarchi defended the size of the potential borrowing, which General Treasurer Seth Magaziner endorsed as affordable.

-The lion’s share of that increase is federal money, most of it appropriated by Congress earlier this year to help address the pandemic.
-While spending from the state’s General Fund over the two years is up by $229 million, or 6%, spending from federal funds is up by a whopping $2.7 billion, or 86%.
+The lion’s share of that upswing is federal money, most of it appropriated by Congress earlier this year to help address the pandemic.
+While spending from Rhode Island’s General Fund over the two years is up by $229 million, or 6%, spending from federal funds is up by a whopping $2.7 billion, or 86%.
 And that excludes additional federal money that went toward paying unemployment benefits.

 As part of the effort to avoid making any long-term policy decisions in the budget bill, Shekarchi said it extends the governor’s Rhode Island Promise free tuition program for one additional year — to cover the high school Class of 2021 — and extends the sunset on various R.I.
 Commerce Corp. incentive programs by an additional six months, to June 30.

-That leaves all sorts of big debates to be debated at the State House next year, from the push to raise taxes on higher-income Rhode Islanders to the potential legalization of recreational marijuana.
+That leaves all sorts of big debates to be hashed out at the State House next year, from the push to raise taxes on higher-income Rhode Islanders to the potential legalization of recreational marijuana.

 Ted Nesi (tnesi@wpri.com) is WPRI 12’s politics and business editor and a Target 12 investigative reporter.
 He is a weekly panelist on Newsmakers and hosts Executive Suite.
 Follow him on Twitter and Facebook